OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

 order: 9
 ---

-## Reading a One-Wire Temperature Sensor
+## Reading a One-Wire Temperature Sensor {#starter-kit-reading-one-wire-temperature-sensor}

 <!-- // in this experiment we will:
 //  * introduce the one-wire bus protocol